Training a Steadfast Recall

 Getting the behavior

 Teaching a recall is easy—just reinforce your dog for coming to you!
 Start by kneeling a few feet away and making happy noises.
 Click when the pup takes her first step toward you and give her a yummy treat when she gets to you.
 Run a few feet away and repeat the process.
 Make it a fun game!
-When she's reliably coming to you, start using your cue.
+When she's coming to you reliably, start using your cue.
 Add distance and distractions to the recall just as you would for a sit or other behavior.
 Calling a young puppy from across the yard when she is exploring a new, interesting scent is setting yourself and your pup up to fail.
 Walk to within a few feet, kneel down, and call her from there—and make sure to reinforce her for abandoning the distraction with something even better.

 Success comes from repetition.
 Don't increase your distance or distractions until your dog responds immediately and enthusiastically to the recall cue.
 While you're training, remember to give a super-good reinforcement every time you call your dog.